GenericMappingTools/gmt/trunk/doc/rst/source/gmt.conf.rst

     options for a prior major release.
 Specify either 4 or 5.
 If 4 is set we will parse obsolete GMT 4 options and issue warnings; if 5 is set then parsing GMT-4 only syntax will result in errors [4].
+**GMT_EXTRAPOLATE_VAL**
+    Determines what to do if extrapolating beyond the data domain.
+    Choose among 'NaN', 'extrap' or 'extrapval,val' (without quotes).
+In the first case return NaN for any element of x that is outside range [Default].
+Second case lets the selected algorithm compute the extrapolation values.
+Third case sets the extrapolation values to the constant value passed in 'val' (this value must off course be numeric).
+**GMT_CUSTOM_LIBS**
+    Comma-separated list of GMT-compliant shared libraries that extend the capability of GMT with additional custom modules [none].
+See the API documentation for how to build your own shared modules.
 **GMT_FFT**
     Determines which Fast Fourier Transform (FFT) should be used among those that have been configured during installation.
 Choose from